 Our next result is targeted towards showing that we can translate the results from the generalized spike model set up to a more relevant case of mixture models on the rows of $\mathbb{X}$.
-In particular, it is natural to assume such a mixture distribution for the genotypes in genetic association studies while considering population admixture models \citep{price2006principal}.
+In particular, it is natural to assume such a mixture distribution for the genotypes in genetic association studies while considering population admixture models ~\cite{price2006principal}.

 \begin{theorem} { Consider testing \eqref{eqn:main_hypo} under \eqref{eqn:model_gaussian_linear_outcome_regression} using $\varphi_{k,\ind}(t)$.
 Then the same conclusion as of Theorem \ref{thm:spiked_model_fixed_strength_out} holds with any fixed $k\geq 1$ under Assumptions 2.6 (a), and 2.7 for $\ind =\out$ when $\mathbf{W} \sim \sum_{i=1}^{L} w_i F(\bmu_i,\Sigma)$ for any fixed $L$ with $w_i \ge 0$, with $\sum_{i=1}^{L} w_i =1$, $\sup_i \|\mu_i\| \le 1$, $\|\Sigma\|=O(1)$ where $F(\bmu,\Sigma)$ is the distribution of a random vector $\Sigma^{1/2}\mathbf{Z}+\bmu$ where $\mathbf{Z}$ is a random vector with mean zero i.i.d. sub-Gaussian coordinates.
 When $\ind = \into$, the same conclusion holds under Assumption 2.6 (a) when $\mathbf{X} \sim \sum_{i=1}^{L} w_i F(\bmu_i,\Sigma)$. }